 What to Expect During Meth Addiction Treatment

-Depending on the patient, they may be referred for either PHP or IOP substance abuse programs at our treatment centers in North Carolina.
-While PHPs are designed to be the first step in addiction recovery, IOPs are best for those who are transitioning out of a full-time inpatient treatment program at another facility or are struggling with sobriety and require substance abuse counseling to get themselves back on track.
+Depending on the patient, they may be referred for either day treatment/ partial hospitalization program or intensive outpatient substance abuse programs at our meth rehab in North Carolina.
+While day treatment/ PHPs are designed to be the first step in addiction recovery, IOPs are best for those who are transitioning out of a full-time inpatient treatment program at another facility or are struggling with sobriety and require substance abuse counseling to get themselves back on track.
 IOPs are also recommended for those who aren’t able to commit to the rigorous schedule that’s required by inpatient treatment programs due to work, parenting or other commitments.

 - Withdrawal management

 - Group therapy